Placenta is a type of superfood for after birth care if you choose to prepare it that way.

 Placenta and Cord Preparations

 Burn: Using a candle/s to burn the cord to separate the baby from the placenta.
 This cauterizes the vessels in the cord, seals the heat and baby’s energy inward.
+A cord stump is left on the baby that will naturally fall off in 2-5 days.

 Bury: Choose to plant a special tree and place the placenta under it.
 Often times this is said to help ground that child onto Earth.

 Umbilical Cord: The cord or cord stump can be dried separately and preserved for keepsake in a cedar box.
+Or simply buried.

 Prints: Place the baby’s side of the placenta called the "Tree of Life” onto your choice of special surfaces to make a placenta print.